Adult Sailing Classes - Spring 2022

 c.
 Define points of sail and nautical terms used on a sailboat.

 e.
-Learn what to do when sailing near commercial boats and how to maintain look-out.
+Learn what to do when sailing near commercial boats and how to maintain a look-out.

 II.
 Sailing Skills